pilight/pilight/README.md

 	}
 }
 ```
-To control a device, you can know easily use the `433-control`:
+To control a device, you can know easily use the `pilight-control`:
 ```
-root@pi:~# ./433-control -l living -d bookshelve
+root@pi:~# ./pilight-control -l living -d bookshelve
 ```
 The config file will automatically be updated with the status of the configured devices.
 So while sending, but also while receiving.<br />
 To force the device in a specific state:
 ```
-root@pi:~# ./433-control -l living -d bookshelve -s on
+root@pi:~# ./pilight-control -l living -d bookshelve -s on
 ```
 To also simultaniously change the value a device such as a dimmer you can use:
 ```
-root@pi:~# ./433-control -l living -d main -s on -v dimlevel=1
+root@pi:~# ./pilight-control -l living -d main -s on -v dimlevel=1
 ```
 <hr>
 ## NODES